substain/TalkieTalkie/README.md

 * **Movement** for the 2D example (`move_*`) - W, A, S, D

 ## Components
+This section aims to provide a basic documentation of the components.

 *Note that this project is currently rather in a prototype status and some functionality may be reworked in the future.*

 ### Presentation